 - The inclusion of the quick-release plate is not Arca Swiss compelling.

-Owning the Manfrotto MKELEB5CF-BH can be a game-changer for your photography.
+Owning the Manfrotto MKELEB5CF-BH <- Affiliate Link 🙂 can be a game-changer for your photography.
 It has all the features which good quality and reasonably priced tripod should possess.

-It can extend and de-extend to a very impressive range, and it is very light-weight but durable and capable of holding the weight up to 17.6 pounds.
+It can extend and de-extend to an imposing range, and it is very light-weight but durable and capable of holding the weight up to 17.6 pounds.